techlahoma/broadcasting/TwitchHighlighting/Twitch Highlight.md

 The following procedures outline the creation of a Twitch highlight.

-* First provide your Twitch username to Dodzidenu Dzakuma, and he will give you access to create highlights on Twitch.
+* First provide your Twitch username to Emily Harden, and she will give you access to create highlights on Twitch.

 ## Creating the Highlight